-The advantages of the optical flow algorithm are as follows: (1) It has the fewest parameters and takes the least time to train.
-(2) The amount of data required for training the model is small, and at least 2 radar images can be used to extrapolate the radar echo.
-(3) It maintains the shape of the radar echo very well, and the prediction result is closest to the real echo.
-Therefore, its
+The advantages of the optical flow algorithm are as follows: (1) it has the fewest parameters and takes the least time to train; (2) the amount of data required for training the model is small, and at least two radar images can be used to extrapolate the radar echo; (3) it maintains the shape of the radar echo very well, and the prediction result is closest to the real echo. (therefore, its MSE is the smallest); and (4) it is suitable for the extrapolation of advection precipitation from 0 to 1 h in the future.

-- 380 MSE is the smallest.
-(4) It is suitable for the extrapolation of advection precipitation from 0 to 1 hour in the future.
-The disadvantages of the optical flow algorithm are as follows: (1) It cannot extract features of the evolution process of the radar echo.
-(2) Except the advective precipitation, it performs poorly in other precipitation situations (e.g. convective precipitation and typhoon precipitation), in which the radar reflectivity changes rapidly in a short period of time.
-For the large-value area of radar echo, it basically has no forecasting ability.
-(3) The tail of the echo cannot be extrapolated due to the lack - 385 of previous data.
+The disadvantages of the optical flow algorithm are as follows: (1) it cannot extract features of the evolution process of the radar echo; (2) except the advective precipitation, it performs poorly in other precipitation situations (e.g., convective precipitation and typhoon precipitation) in which the radar reflectivity changes rapidly in a short period of time, and for the large-value area of radar echo, it basically has no forecasting ability; and (3) the tail of the echo cannot be extrapolated due to the lack of previous data.
 As a result, the longer the lead time, the more irregular the shape of the echo at the tail.
-ConvLSTM: